manimal1/Grewt-base/README.md

 - `yarn run start:dev`

-To create a production build, which compiles output to the ./dist directory, run the following command:
+To create a production build, which compiles all output to the ./dist directory, run the following command:

 - `yarn run build`